 If you watch top level sporting events including the Olympics you will find most sports are played on a sprung synthetic surface – the exception is Basketball where in Elite Basketball Arenas a timber finish is required to meet FIBA 1 playing standards.
-DYNAMIK are the Official Partner to Basketball England and have installed at various sporting arenas including the National Basketball Performance Centre in Manchester, home of the GB Basketball teams.
+DYNAMIK are the Official Partner to Basketball England and British Wheelchair Basketball and have installed at various sporting arenas including the National Basketball Performance Centre in Manchester, home of the GB Basketball teams.

 Multi-sport – Multi-use

 Sport specific sports halls are rare in an increasingly competitive market.
 A typical sports hall must now combine sport usage and community use together with a range of non-sporting activities.

 Sport usage can range from Badminton to Basketball or Spin class to Trampoline use.
 This range of sporting activities imposes high demands on a sports floor.
 It must perform for the Badminton player but must be able to resist damage from trampolines and sports equipment which are moved across the floor.

 Community use can involve social functions whereby the floor needs to cope with spillages and stiletto heels.
 The hall may then be used by the school for a range of non-sporting activities, such as exams, dining, parent teacher evenings or prom nights to name but a few.
 A solid synthetic finish has the ability to deal with these non-sporting usage whilst still providing the required sports performance.